-Milford CDBG administrator attends the Milford Homeless Outreach Workgroup, C-Ride, and the Milford Social Service Network meetings, advocates for grants to support small business growth; and the City's Hazard Mitigation Committee prepares the Emergency Management Plan coordinating with all Milford zoning, safety and health agencies as well as FEMA, the State DEEP and neighboring town officials to promote flood resiliency measures in and near flood zones and low lying areas.
+Milford CDBG administrator attends the Milford Homeless Outreach Workgroup referred to now as HUMAN Network, C-Ride, and the Milford Social Service Network meetings, and advocates for zoning changes to promote housing choice and small business growth.
+The City's Hazard Mitigation Committee prepares the Emergency Management Plan coordinating with all Milford zoning, safety and health agencies as well as FEMA, the State DEEP and neighboring town officials to promote flood resiliency measures in and near flood zones and low-lying areas.